r4ptor/headphone-DAC-with-amp/README.md

 The project is realized with the open source EDA tool [KiCad](https://kicad-pcb.org/).

-With the current parts the whole project costs around 45€ at digikey.
-For details have a look at the BOM.csv or BOM.html
+With the current parts the whole project costs around 45€ at [Digikey](https://www.digikey.com/).
+For details have a look at the [BOM.csv](https://github.com/r4ptor/headphone-DAC-with-amp/blob/master/BOM.csv) or [BOM.html](https://github.com/r4ptor/headphone-DAC-with-amp/blob/master/BOM.html).

 ## Datasheets of used components
 [PCM2707](https://www.ti.com/lit/ds/symlink/pcm2706.pdf) USB Interface